THE POCKET YACHT

 To date, he has had a hand in the build of over 90 SCAMP’s and will continue to support you as you proceed after the initial build of your boat.
 Howard is a former college professor who has a life-long love of boats and boat building.
 He has taught boat building at the Northwest School of Wooden Boat Building, Chesapeake Light Craft, and at various maritime centers across North America.

-Where Will the 2025 SCAMP Camps Be Located?
+Where Will the 2026 SCAMP Camp Be Located?

 When

-SCAMP Camp is scheduled to begin at 8am on Monday morning June 16th, and concludes mid-day on June 27th.
-Builders are welcome to move their tools into the shop on June 15th between 12 noon and 5pm.
-Lodging will be available starting June 15th.
+SCAMP Camp is scheduled to begin at 8am on Monday morning and concludes ten days later.
+Builders are welcome to move their tools into the shop the day before the build begins.

 Work Days